StudioEtrange/stella/README.md

 # Stella

-Stella is a collection of tools, libraries and a framework for command line application, environment management or sandboxing.
+Stella is a collection of tools for command line application, environment management or sandboxing.

 Main idea is to provide a simple way to create an isolated environment for you application.
 Every dependencies reside inside a single folder.
 Nothing is installed on the system.
 And you do not need sudo/root permissions.

 Just declare your dependencies, from stella recipes, and stella will download, build and/or install them.
 Stella set also your environment right for each dependencies.
+Stella act as a package manager.

 All you need is internet and git.